andrewle12/bamazon/README.md

 * mySQL
 * Inquirer
 * Be sure to run npm install to download the necessary node modules before running the application!
+* Use node bamazon.js to begin the application

 ## Description